 Makita is a chainsaw brand that has lasted the test of time with various positive chainsaw reviews on their corded electric models for over seven years.
 The 15-amp Makita UC4051A may be a corded electric chainsaw, but its cutting power is comparable to that of a gas model of the equivalent size.
 This means that you get to enjoy the benefits of a corded electric chainsaw without having to compromise on power.
 As an electric chainsaw, the Makita UC4051A doesn’t emit gas fumes and it is also quieter, cheaper to operate and maintain as compared to gas chainsaws.
 Also, as mentioned earlier, you don’t have to worry about running out of juice when you’re using a corded electric chainsaw with accessible power outlets in your work zone.

 Besides its cutting prowess, this chainsaw has pretty long-lasting battery power, which is why it qualifies as my top pick for the best chainsaw for battery-operated models.
 The EGO battery can produce up to 100 cuts on a single charge.
-Based on online chainsaw reviews 2019, users reported that they could operate the chainsaw for 45 minutes to an hour before the battery had to be recharged.
+They could operate the chainsaw for 45 minutes to an hour before the battery had to be recharged.
 In addition to the above, the EGO CS1401 also comes with decent safety features, including a low-kickback chain brake design and chain tension adjustment.
 What’s more, the chainsaw comes with a five-year tool warranty and a three-year battery warranty.
 At 14lbs, this may not be the most lightweight chainsaw, but it doesn’t seem to be a huge issue for most customers.
 Depending on your choice of battery kit, you can obtain the chainsaw with the corresponding battery kit selection.
 Like all other battery-operated chainsaws, the EGO CS1401 cordless chainsaw is pricier than the gas and corded electric models, but certainly worth your buck if you want an efficient cordless chainsaw that still packs a punch.

 If you can afford to splurge, the Husqvarna 460 gas chainsaw is your best chainsaw for the ultimate experience.
 For a tried-and-tested chainsaw that promises ample power and high reliability, look no further from this chainsaw which boasts of an impressive two-stroke, 3.62HP, 60cc engine that can go up to a maximum power speed of 9,000 rpm.
 This chainsaw comes with a 24-inch guide bar, which means it can slice through huge logs and limbs easily in a single pass.
 Its X-Torq engine purportedly minimizes harmful exhaust emissions and delivers lower fuel consumption.
 The Husqvarna 460 is also a low-vibration chainsaw model which makes it less tedious for the user when it comes to handling the tool over extended periods of time.